iejMac/video2dataset/README.md

 config: Path to your config of choice or the config itself (more info on configs in API doc) (default = "default")
 ```

-These arguments give coarse controle over input/output "shape" of the dataset.
+These arguments give coarse control over input/output "shape" of the dataset.
 For finer control of subsamplers, distribution, reading, and storage see the more detailed [API.md](https://github.com/iejMac/video2dataset/blob/main/API.md) doc.

 ## Downloading YouTube Metadata